Although Doune Castle may well be better known for its role in the Outlander series, it has a history stretching back centuries.

 Albany often held ‘court’ at Doune which meant there would have been a number of influential men at the castle.
 While records tell us that this is the case, it’s a scenario that leaves historians with a conundrum.

 Historian Richard Oram agreed that Albany would not have been happy with the layout that still survives today.
 He said, “Such gatherings could not have been accommodated comfortably and with the dignity expected of men of their status in the limited space which the visible remains represent.”

 To reinforce his arguments Oram points to 10 February 1407 when Albany received the Chancellor of Scotland, Gilbert Greenlaw the Bishop of Aberdeen, Sir William Airth, Sir William Graham and others.
 All would have arrived with their entourage.

 The answer to this obvious lack of space may lie with the castle’s south and west ranges.
-Although there is some documentation which mentions the ranges, there is no physical evidence and consequently some question their existence.
+Although there is some documentation that mentions the ranges, there is no physical evidence and consequently, some question their existence.

 The problem of lack of space again arose for the planned visit of the young James VI in 1581, the castle was still deemed to be, “defective in bedroom and servants’ accommodation.”
 So it seems even after a century and a half, the problem of where to put the guests was still unresolved.

 Historic Environment Scotland (previously considered some possible explanations: “the south and west ranges were never built; the ranges were built but subsequently destroyed and neatly cleaned up.”
 It’s an intriguing and much debated puzzle; one which only further detailed archaeological investigation will answer.